Biochemistry

 There are many work place settings, industries, and career areas in which you can apply your degree based on your professional interests.
 Below is a sample list of industry clusters that other Biochemistry majors have transitioned into.
 What type of setting or career focus appeals to you?

-Meet Faith Almaraz!
+Meet Puranjay Gupta!
 Heading link